matthewcrist/MirrorMirror/readme.md

 ## Yellow Brick Roadmap

 1. Keep a local database of uploaded media and their respective view counts.
+2. Add an install script to reduce effort required to install Mirror Mirror onto a server.

 ## Fade to: Black.
 Roll Credits.